SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ## While loop

 The next type of loops we will get acquainted with are called **'while' loops**.
 What is specific about them is that they repeat a block of commands, **as long as a given condition is true**.
-Their structure differs from that of the **`for`** loops, they even have a simplified syntax.
+Their structure differs from the **`for`** loops, and they even have a simplified syntax.

 ### What is a while loop?